RVNUG/project-oolong/README.md

    - Push to main branch
    - Pull requests to main branch
    - Manual workflow dispatch
+   - Specifically triggered when data files are updated in main

 2. **Data Updates**:
    - YouTube videos are automatically fetched and updated daily
    - Meetup events are automatically scraped and updated daily
    - Data is stored in `public/data/` directory as JSON files
+   - When either data file is updated and merged to main, deployment is automatically triggered

 3. **Deployment Process**:
    - Verifies the build succeeds (required to pass before merging)